Teachers

 An international outlook

-The diversity of the teaching faculty is a guiding light in the program, with teachers coming from leading universities in Canada, USA, Iceland, Scandinavia, UK, and Spain, which brings the global perspective into the classroom.
+The diversity of the teaching faculty is a guiding light in the program, with teachers coming from leading universities in Canada, USA, Iceland, Scandinavia, UK, Slovenia and Spain, which brings the global perspective into the classroom.

 Meet the team